ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 .. note::

    There cannot be loops/cycles of data dependency (e.g., A -> B -> A),
-   as then there would be no possible order to run the steps in!

-   You couldn't run A until you had B's output, but couldn't run B until you had A's output: a classic chicken and egg problem.
+   as then there would be no possible order to run the steps in -- you couldn't run A until you had B's output, but couldn't run B until you had A's output!

 Pipeline Schema
 ^^^^^^^^^^^^^^^